House-of-Cardano/cardano-millions-testnet/README.md

 Installing and running the cardano-db-sync is not at all obvious.
 I had it working fine, but then, after some node updates, it was no longer connecting to the testnet.
 I found that following the instructions at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/building-running.md works fine.
 It is important to follow these instructions, and especially to checkout the latest release and not to build from main.
 Also, cardano-db-sync requires a running and synchronised cardano-node (see [Set-up a cardano-node](#set-up-a-cardano-node) for installation instructions for cardano-node).

 Instructions to install and run cardano-db-sync can be found [here](https://docs.cardano.org/explore-cardano/cardano-architecture/working-with-db-sync).
-Once postgres has been installed, start the service with `sudo service postgresql start` and then create a database named `testnet` from within the `cardano-db-sync` folder:
+Once postgres has been installed, start the service with `sudo service postgresql start` and then create a database named `testnet` from within the `cardano-db-sync` folder by running:

 ```markdown
 sudo createdb -U root testnet